FENECON Home 6, 10 & 15 assembly and operating instructions

 |

-After installing the components, the app still needs to be installed. |
+Once the components have been installed, the app still needs to be installed. |

 If the capacity of the electrical energy storage is exhausted, self-generated energy must be fed into the public grid with low remuneration.
-In these cases, it often makes sense to use the surplus electricity for water heating (e.g. for hot water buffer tanks, pool heating, etc.).
-In this way, other energy sources (e.g. wood or oil) can be saved.
+In these cases, it often makes sense to use the surplus electricity for water heating (e. g. for hot water buffer tanks, pool heating, etc.).
+In this way, other energy sources (e. g. wood or oil) can be saved.

 ![]() |